 Click the ellipses and select the value of interest from the dropdown.
 In this example, the value is purchase_confirmed.

 Adjust the Binning: count to 10 and size to 5 to see fewer bins with more data in each.

 The default measure specified is Measure count of events.
 Modify to Measure sum of price as follows:

 Click count to access the list of available functions.

 Click events to access the list of available properties.

 Start typing and select price.

-The result is a distribution of total money spent per age group.
+The result is a distribution of total money spent per age group in August 2021.